-SpinTel has four plans from $9.95 a month up to $49.95 a month, all on a month to month, no contract postpaid basis.
-Excess data is charged at $10 per GB.
-Let’s get a quick overview of what the Aussie telco has to offer:
+SpinTel has four plans from $9.95 a month up to $79.95 a month, all on a month-to-month, no contract postpaid basis.
+Excess data is charged at $10 a GB, and you’ll also incur a $10 set-up fee across all plans.
+You could be forgiven for being put off by the upfront cost, especially with SpinTel’s cheaper plans, but they do recover from this shaky start to offer competitive value.
+Let’s get a quick overview of what the Aussie telco with a Koala as its mascot has to offer:

 |Plan Name||Plan Cost Per Month||Inclusions|

 |Small||$9.95||200 minutes calls, unlimited texts, 500MB data (plus 1GB bonus)|

 |30GB 3G||$39.95||Unlimited calls and texts, 30GB of 3G data|